neelharsola/estimation-final-flow/agents-readme/README.md

 ## Roles
 - Admin: all actions, can manage resources.
-- Estimator/Ops: can create estimations, update their own, select resources.
+- Estimator/Ops: can create estimations, update their own, create and select resources.

 ## Samples
 - See `agents-readme/sample.FILLED.xlsx` and `agents-readme/estimation_db.estimations.json`.